 Assistant Director of Community-Engaged Learning

 Andrea Wise, Assistant Director of Community-Engaged Learning, joined the McCarthy Center in 2010.
-Before her position in the McCarthy Center, Andrea worked as a Program Assistant for the ESL and Diversity Studies minors.
-Andrea holds a Master’s degree in Organization and Leadership as well as a Bachelor of Arts in Sociology with a minor in Creative Writing.
+Andrea holds her degrees from USF: a Master’s degree in Organization and Leadership and a Bachelor of Arts in Sociology with a minor in Creative Writing.
 In her role, Andrea supports the service-learning requirement on campus as well as creates and facilitates curriculum to support students' experiences in McCarthy Center programs.
 She loves helping students explore service-learning pedagogy, develop strong professional skills, examine their own identities and their sense of cultural humility, and pursue their best fit in public service.
 She has taught the USF in DC service-learning internship course and is co-teaching the McCarthy Fellows in Sacramento service-learning course.
-Andrea received the Graduate Student Leadership Award in 2013 as well as the University of San Francisco Staff Mentor of the Year award in 2012.
-Outside of her McCarthy Center duties, she serves as the co-chair of the LGBTQ Caucus for Faculty and Staff and is passionate about LGBTQ social justice issues.
-Andrea enjoys learning from the knowledge and enthusiasm that USF students and community partners bring to USF’s partnerships.
-Andrea participated in the Advocates for Community Engagement (ACE) program as an undergraduate student and found it to be the most meaningful part of her college experience, so she particularly enjoys developing curriculum for and supporting students to find their best selves and their ideal roles as public servants.
+Andrea received the Graduate Student Leadership Award in 2013 as well as the University of San Francisco Mentor of the Year award in 2012.
+Outside of her McCarthy Center duties, she serves as the co-chair of the LGBTQ Caucus for Faculty and Staff and is passionate about LGBTQ equity issues.
+Andrea is an alumna of McCarthy Center programs, having participated in the McCarthy Center's Advocates for Community Engagement (ACE) program as an undergraduate student, which she found to be the most meaningful part of her college experience.